 Chairman, SMART Catalog Working Group, a special project group of over 60 scientists, engineers and military planners charged with predicting satellite hazards from space debris.
 Set strategic directions and assisted NDHQ and Pentagon staff in defining space policy.

 1977-1980 First Canadian Space Object Identification (SOI) satellite signature analyst in Cheyenne Mountain Colorado.
 NORAD.
-USAF spokesperson on Operation Morning Light regarding the nuclear payload of the Russian RORSAT satellite that crashed near Baker Lake, North West Territories Jan 1978.
+USAF analyst and spokesperson on Operation Morning Light regarding the nuclear payload of the Russian RORSAT satellite that crashed near Baker Lake, NWT Jan 1978.

 1979-1985 Co-founder and President, SAT TRAK International.
 Designed, programmed and marketed the first commercially available software for tracking satellites from a personal computer.
 Over 2000 users in 20 countries and territories around the world.